Racial bias can be present (knowingly or unknowingly) in every aspect of the hiring process.

 7. Pinpoint Recruitment

-Pinpoint Recruitment’s Blind Resume Tool helps hiring managers solve their racial bias issues by removing items (like the ones above) from candidate resumes.
+Pinpoint Recruitment’s Blind Resume Tool also helps hiring managers solve their racial bias issues by removing items (like the ones above) from candidate resumes.
 The Pinpoint tool reads applicant data, then presents a redacted resume to the hiring manager using anonymous personal info.
 The screenshot below shows “Pink Peas” as an applicant and their personal data is hidden for the candidate screening process.

 Blendoor’s diversity recruiting tool also hides things like name, age, employment history, criminal background, and photos from resumes.
 This helps employers focus on the relevant and important data related to job qualifications.
 Blendoor also helps with sourcing by broadening the search for talented and qualified candidates, racial bias aside.